Cascoda/cascoda-sdk/docs/how-to/howto-thread.md

 In order to determine the topology of the network, the ``neighbor table`` command can be used on the CLI.
 To allow a device to become a router (or force it to become a child), the ``routerrole enable`` and ``routerrole disable`` commands can be used.
 For more information on commands, see the [OpenThread CLI Reference.](https://github.com/Cascoda/openthread/blob/ext-mac-dev/src/cli/README.md)

+## Next Steps

+Learn more about Thread by [reading the OpenThread Primer](https://openthread.io/guides/thread-primer).